-For such a talented, prolific and creative illustrator, it is remarkable that almost nothing appears to be known about the Greek-born illustrator Tavy Notton.
-Apart from some early images of Greece dating from the 1930s, recollections of the Greek resistance during the second world war, and an invitation to a 1972 retrospective in a small French town, all we have to remember him by are several hundred fine black and white engravings created to illustrate books about natural history, architecture – and sex.
+For such a talented, prolific and creative illustrator, it is remarkable that so little appears to be known about Tavy Notton.
+The son of French diplomat and scholar Camille Notton and his Thai wife Mae, he was born in Bangkok, but his early love appears to have been for Greece.
+Apart from some accomplished images of Greece dating from the 1930s, recollections of the Greek resistance during the second world war, and an invitation to a 1972 retrospective in a small French town, what we have to remember him by are several hundred fine black and white engravings created to illustrate books about natural history, architecture – and sex.

-It seems likely that he grew up in or near the central Greek town of Trikala, as he produced illustrations for a couple of regional guides for that region in the 1930s.
-We know that during the German occupation of Greece Tavy Notton was active in the Greek resistance, as McMaster University in Canada holds an archive of an exhibition of his drawings and writings from 1941 to 1944, with captions in French suggesting that they were used in France to highlight the sufferings of his country during those dark times.
-As both a witness and a participant in his country’s suffering, he shared his experiences in words and pictures, writing ‘The famine – I am starving, you are starving, we are all suffering from the famine, abominable living skeletons undulating like withering plants, abominable tearful ghosts, whirling in my memory, I want to draw you.
+It seems likely that he spent several years in his twenties in the central Greek town of Trikala, as he produced illustrations for a couple of regional guides for that region in the 1930s.
+We know that during the German occupation of Greece Tavy Notton was active in the Greek resistance, as McMaster University in Canada holds an archive of an exhibition of his drawings and writings from 1941 to 1944, with captions in French suggesting that they were used in France to highlight the sufferings of that country during those dark times.
+As both a witness and a participant in the country’s suffering, he shared his experiences in words and pictures, writing ‘The famine – I am starving, you are starving, we are all suffering from the famine, abominable living skeletons undulating like withering plants, abominable tearful ghosts, whirling in my memory, I want to draw you.
 Yes!
 I remember.
 I remember.
 My pencil squeaks furiously on the paper, delivering my visions of pools of black blood, of my nightmares, of my fear.
 Finally my thoughts are visible; these nightmares have been taken away from me.’

-The last we know of Tavy Notton is that in 1972 a small gallery in Coulommieres, east of Paris, held a retrospective of his work, so we can maybe assume that Armande and Gérard Chwat were friends and promoters of his work, and that Tavy was living somewhere not too far away on the eastern fringes of Paris.
+The last we know of Tavy Notton is that in 1972 a small gallery in Coulommiers, east of Paris, held a retrospective of his work, so we can maybe assume that Armande and Gérard Chwat were friends and promoters of his work.
+Notton’s final years were spent in Tournan-en-Brie, a small town a few miles west of Coulommiers.

 Here is a complete list of books illustrated by Tavy Notton

-Les Stupra: Sonnets, Arthur Rimbaud, Aux dépens d’un groupe de bibliophiles, Paris, 1943
+Les stupra: Sonnets, Arthur Rimbaud, Aux dépens d’un groupe de bibliophiles, Grenoble, 1943

 Mon jardin qui s’est souvenu, Charles Maurras, Tartas, Paris, 1948